bagasjs/haxxor-engine/README.md

 - (fixed) Sometimes nothing is rendered.
     cause: when OpenGLVertexArray object is initialized m_VertexBufferIndex is not initialized into 0 or any default value that cause glEnableVertexAttribArray() takes unknown value.
 - Resize event cannot determine the change when window is maximized
-- Camera matrix not working
+- (fixed) Camera matrix not working
+    cause: MAT4 uniform not implemented in OpenGLShader class